Causes of the 1948 Palestinian expulsion and flight: "Transfer Idea" during 1947–1949

+The assessment of historian Jerome Slater was that:

+"From the UN partition proclamation through the 1948 war, Ben-Gurion and other Zionist leaders deliberately implemented the long-held Zionist goal of "transfer" by driving hundreds of thousands of Palestinians out of Israel."

 Criticisms of the "Transfer Idea"

 The "transfer principle" theory was attacked by Efraim Karsh.
 Karsh argued that transferist thinking was a fringe philosophy within Zionism, and had no significant effect on expulsions.
 He gives two specific points of criticism: